How many private renters are there in Greenwich?

 Can I talk to someone at the council about problems with my private landlord?

 Yes.
 Greenwich Housing Rights is an independent housing specialist in the area, offering advice and casework services free of charge.
-Additionally, Greenwich Housing Rights also offers a range of services specific to the needs of migrants via Greenwich Migrant Hub.
+Greenwich Housing Rights also offers a range of services specific to the needs of migrants, via Greenwich Migrant Hub.

-Greenwich council runs a Housing Aid Centre which can help private renters, as well.
+Greenwich council runs a Housing Aid Centre which helps private renters, as well.
 There’s a drop-in at the Woolwich Centre or you can call them on 020 8921 2863.
 According the council’s website, they’ll advise you on: